-Animal Health Ireland’s mission is “To contribute to a profitable and sustainable farming and agri-food sector through improved animal health.”
-In this context, sustainability may be thought of in economic, social, environmental and ethical terms.
+Animal Health Ireland’s mission is “To contribute to an economically, socially and environmentally sustainable farming and agri-food sector through improved animal health and welfare”.

 In addition to the direct animal health benefits delivered by our programmes and activities, these also contribute directly or indirectly to a series of sustainability goals prioritised by our members (including the Department of Agriculture, Food and the Marine) and highlighted in a recent farmer survey.